AI Playbooks Features Pricing Integrations Guides How-Tos

 • AI instructions are executed

-📅 Step 4: Review Upcoming Work
+Step 4: Review Upcoming Work

-• Filter by client or person
+• Filter by client or team member to narrow the view

-🧠 Bonus: Make Recurring Templates
+Bonus: Make Recurring Templates

 If you plan to run the same scheduler each month: